 This blind test of muon geotomography demonstrated the effectiveness of the technique to image a Mississippi Valley Type (MVT) deposit.
 It also showed that a compact ore shell model could only be produced with a combination of muon tomography and 5% of the drill data.

 Teck’s MX700 deposit is an MVT lead/zinc ore body deep underground in Washington state, USA.
 It had been well-drilled and its wealth of geological data would provide a good blind test for muon geotomography.
 Afterwards it could be used to study how few drill holes would be required to produce a good ore shell model.

 Placing four muon detectors at depths of 650 m provided good views for 3D imaging.
 First a blind test was performed; then the geological model was refined using a combination of muon geotomography and 5% of the available drill data.

 Successful blind test with muon geotomography, followed by a refined ore shell model combining muon tomography and 5% of the drill data.

 Overview of project site showing the ore shell, slices of the 3D inversion and detector locations.

-Closeup of ore shell model with section of density profile from muon data.
+Closeup of ore shell model.
 Detectors are shown as cubes.